Ontario counts on Bruce Power to provide 30% of its electricity.

 “This is a major milestone in the history of Bruce Power as we build on our existing agreement with the province and extensive experience to enter the next phase of our site development,” said Mike Rencheck, Bruce Power’s President and CEO.
 “This provides us the opportunity to secure our long-term role as a supplier of low-cost electricity by demonstrating we can successfully deliver this program incrementally.”

 Over the past 14 years, Bruce Power has returned its eight-unit site to its full capacity, allowing Ontario to phase out coal-fired power generation, while providing low-cost, reliable and carbon-free electricity to families and businesses.

 Bruce Power is Ontario’s lowest cost source of nuclear, currently generating over 30 per cent of the province’s electricity at 30 per cent less than the average residential cost of power.
 Extending the operational life of the Bruce Power units will ensure Ontario families and businesses have long-term price stability.

 The amended agreement, which took economic effect on Jan.
 1, 2016, allows Bruce Power to immediately invest in life-extension activities for Units 3-8, followed by a Major Component Replacement program, optimizing the operational life of the site and offering significant ratepayer and system benefits.

-“In the short term, this amended agreement will allow us to establish the building blocks to be successful with our long-term program by investing to extend the operational life of the units, while also preparing for the first refurbishment, which will commence in 2020,” said Kevin Kelly, Bruce Power’s Acting President and Chief Financial Officer.
+“In the short term, this amended agreement will allow us to establish the building blocks to be successful with our long-term program by investing to extend the operational life of the units, while also preparing for the first Major Component Replacement, which will commence in 2020,” Mike said.
 “This will set us up for success by allowing us to manage resources and facilitate a coordinated schedule to complete this program.”